 6. Soak up some Vitamin D

-If the weather and your countries regulations permit it, spend time outside.
-It can improve your mood; reduces stress; it may help fight depression and anxiety; helps reduce fatigue; it improves your ability to focus; it can lower your blood pressure.
+If the weather permits it, spend time outside.
+It can improve your mood and reduce stress.
+It may help fight depression and anxiety and helps reduce fatigue.
+And it improves your ability to focus as well as possibly lowering your blood pressure.

 7. Spend time alone

 Spending time alone may not sound fun, but spending time alone can help you gain a better understanding of who you are.
-It can make you more innovative; makes you more empathetic; it cultivates better relationships; it improves concentration and productivity.
+It can make you more innovative and empathetic.
+It also cultivates better relationships with others and yourself.
+And it improves concentration and productivity.

 8. Listen to yourself

-Take the time to see how you’re feeling.
-Listen to your body.
-It truly does help you connect with yourself.
-Listening to yourself and your body helps you gain more self-trust; it increases your autonomy; gives you stronger intuition; sharpens your emotional intelligence; it can provide more pleasure.
+Take the time to listen to your body and see how you’re feeling.
+It helps you connect with yourself.
+Listening to yourself helps you gain more self-trust, increases your autonomy, gives you stronger intuition, sharpens your emotional intelligence, and it can provide more pleasure.

 9. Do the things you love

-If you don’t want to try new things, then focus on what you love doing.
-You’ll feel happier, and your motivation will increase; your confidence will grow; it can improve your health; you’ll enjoy life more; you’ll have more energy.
+If you don’t want to try new things, then focus on doing what you love.
+You’ll feel happier, your motivation will increase, your confidence will grow, your health may improve, you’ll enjoy life more, and you’ll have more energy.

 10. Talk to someone

 If you’re struggling to control your negative thoughts and emotions, talking to a professional may help.
 There are online chats available, video calls, and phone calls.
-There is nothing wrong with seeking help from a professional; plus talking it out may help you connect with yourself.
+There is nothing wrong with seeking help from a professional.